Canto-Network/docs/user-guides/staking.md

 ## Risks (Slashing)

-Staking $CANTO is not without risk.
+Staking CANTO is not without risk.
 By delegating tokens to a validator, you assume some responsibility for their behavior, proportionally to the size of your stake.

 If a validator misbehaves, any tokens delegated to them will be [slashed](https://docs.canto.io/technical-reference/validators/slashing) by: